 As a mom, I now see the holiday as a fun excuse to indulge in some extra special time, crafts, treats (hot chocolate!), and snuggles with my two kiddos right smack in the dreary doldrums of winter.

-Earlier in the season, we all spent some time reflecting on our Discipline Manifesto (part of our behavior series), and we came away with the clear sense that the ability to be present, calm, and loving can carry any parent through even the most heinous meltdowns and frustrating moments.
+Throughout the pandemic and now beyond, I have had to revisit our own Discipline Manifesto (part of our behavior series) SO MANY TIMES, and I always come away with a renewed commitment to be CALM.
+Yes: the ability to be present, calm, and loving can carry any parent through even the most heinous meltdowns and frustrating moments.

-With this in mind, we turned our attention to the ways we as parents can express our unconditional love to our children on the regular — with the ultimate goal of building loving expressions into our daily life — putting it at the center of our routines, habits, mannerisms.
+With this truth^ in mind, our entire team turned our attention to the ways we as parents can express our unconditional love to our children on the regular — with the ultimate goal of building loving expressions into our daily life — putting it at the center of our routines, habits, mannerisms.

 The Five Mother Tongues